 Running a business is not for everyone, it requires certain skills and abilities to really be a successful business owner.
-Some people are born as natural leaders and some hone skills and get qualifications specifically for the challenge of setting up and running a business.
+To run a small business successfully, business owners will need to either be born a natural leader or hone skills and get qualifications specifically for the challenge of setting up and running a business.
 Although every entrepreneur is different, they will likely share a certain set of skills and knowledge which enables them to be successful.

 If you lack certain skills that would be required of you to be a great business owner, don’t worry.
 All traits that successful business owner have can be learnt over time.
 From setting up a business to growing it, you will inherit skills as a means of survival.

 Here is a list of traits and skills that prospective small business owners might find helpful to have in order to succeed.

 Emotional intelligence is becoming a requirement for leaders of today.
 It can help you make better work decisions as well as creating a stronger bond with your team.
 Leaders with high emotional intelligence tend to make better decisions, and are able to build a sense of loyalty from their staff which leads to a low staff turnover.
 There are multiple benefits of having emotional intelligence, and it’s not too difficult to achieve a high level of it.
 You need to be self-aware, aware of others’ emotions, show empathy and have a good level of interpersonal skills.

 When you are running a small business you will likely have staff — this can vary from having only one or two employees, to hundreds.
 The most important part of having a team is managing them effectively and displaying leadership skills.
 You will need to be leading voice of the business, with the bigger picture always in sight.
 Some of main features of leadership skills include; leading, collaborating, decision making and communication.

 Experience is not necessary in order to be a successful small business owner, however any relevant experience can help you on what can be a tough journey.
 Whether you are a serial entrepreneur or have worked in a relevant industry, any knowledge and skills picked up in that area can really make a change.